json0130/SIGN-launage-understanding-project/README.md

 # Sign Language Understanding Project

-This project aims to analyze and interpret sign language using three different machine learning models: Inception v3, YOLOv8, and SUNSHINE23.
+This project aims to analyze and interpret sign language using three different machine learning models: Inception v3, ResNet 50, and SUNSHINE23.
 The system can recognize and understand sign language in real-time by leveraging the user's webcam input.

 ## Features